GMAT-Adayar-Manya-The-Princeton-Review/Class-Works/Quantitative Reasoning;/Class 5/README.md

-Please don't access the q3-22-06-2025.pdf on read view, github has some problems assosciated with it to view it as a read only file, please download the pdf directly & access it locally..😊
+Please don't access the 4.
+GMAT Algebra-1_Version 1-29-06-2025.pdf on read view, github has some problems assosciated with it to view it as a read only file, please download the pdf directly & access it locally..😊
 Happy Learning